Cosmic-Game-studios/Brandkit-Forge/README.md

 ## 🎮 Demo Mode

-**Try Brandkit Forge without an API key!** Demo Mode generates prompts you can copy into ChatGPT to create your brand assets manually.
+**Try Brandkit Forge without an API key!** Demo Mode generates prompts you can use to create your brand assets manually.

 <table>
 <tr>